cdenicola/shagworm-goldbug-2025/public/TPS.md

 The second layer decoded to: _IDGVQMSWHCZGOWPPIZKBCSPY_.
 Then we did a caesar (rotate) cipher by (12) followed by a skip cipher (n=19), getting the result: _UNLOCK_WITH_BLAISE_USE_POLLY_

 The third layer decoded to: _EOOHGIVETAWOAECGLTTGISIE_.
-Then we used vigenere cipher (created by Blaise de Vigenère) with key word “POLLY”, to get result: _PAD_WITH_TI_CHAPTERXIII_TEXT_
+Then we used vigenere cipher (created by Blaise de Vigenère) with key word "POLLY", to get result: _PAD_WITH_TI_CHAPTERXIII_TEXT_

 The last layer (most inner) decoded to: _YPRAAMENJWRTBDTIWMVKQERG_.
 Using a one time pad cipher with chapter XIII of Treasure Island (theme of the puzzle), we got the final answer: _FINAL_X_ANSWER_X_POPPINS_FEED_.
 We plugged in **PoppinsFeed** to the URL and moved on to the next puzzle.